lucasthormann/lit/README.md

 gcc -g main.c -o main
 ```

-6. Run the following command in order to test the compiler:
+6. Run the following command in order to use the scanner:
 ```
 cat example.lit | ./main
 ```